Białowieża Site Guide

 TimeDistanceModeDifficulty

-3–4 h20 kmCycleEasy
+3–4 h20 km🚲 CycleEasy

-This is the shortest route option — it may suit you if you only have a morning or afternoon to spare.
+This is the shortest route option.
 Travelling southwards along Pacowski Tryb will gradually take you out of plantations into primeval forest.
-It’s downhill, and as you travel southwards, the forest on either side of the track will get wetter.
+As you travel south, the forest on either side will get wetter.
 The old-growth deciduous forest will gradually morph into a sodden alder bog forest.
+Look out for the prehistoric looking horsetails that grow here in spring.

-Look out for the prehistoric-looking horsetails that grow here in spring.
 Turn right onto Olemburski Tryb, where you’ll emerge into one of my favourite alderwoods.
-On the left is a classic alderwood, the likes of which are rare in western Europe.
-On the right is a transformed habitat — once a drying alderwood, it’s now a wide-open landscape covered in dead standing trees, myriad colourful flowers, and various water-loving species.
+On the left is a classic alderwood, and on the right — a transformed habitat — a wide-open landscape covered in dead standing trees, myriad colourful flowers, and various water-loving species.
 I’ve spotted the black stork feeding here several times.

 1b: Kozłowa Tropina Circuit